 Don’t underestimate the power of 18 months no interest on purchases and balance transfers.
 The HSBC Gold Mastercard® credit card’s generous introductory no-interest offer could make a substantial difference for your wallet, particularly in an era of rising interest rates (See Rates and Fees).

-After the introductory period, an ongoing APR of 12.24%, 16.24% or 20.24% variable kicks in, so pay down as much of your balance as possible before you are charged an APR after 18 months.
+An ongoing APR of Variable APR of 13.24%, 17.24% or 21.24% will apply after the Introductory Period kicks in, so pay down as much of your balance as possible before you are charged an APR after 18 months.

-In addition to the generous introductory period, the card doesn't charge an annual fee.
-It also provides no penalty APR and waives late fees, which means you won't get whacked if you miss a payment.
+Making this card even more attractive is that it doesn't charge an annual fee, charges no penalty APR for missed payments and waives some late fees, which means you won't get whacked if you miss a payment.

 The card also offers no foreign transaction fee, which means you can use the card internationally without getting hit with additional fees that could be anywhere from 3-5 percent with other cards.